-PPL Electric Utilities' delivery system - which includes almost 400 substations and almost 50,000 miles of power lines - is inspected and maintained year-round.
+PPL Electric Utilities' delivery system - which includes almost 400 substations and almost 50,000 miles of power lines - is maintained and inspected year-round.
 The work is especially important in the months leading up to summer and winter, the periods of peak electric demand among the company's customers.